Certified 500 hr Kripalu Yoga Teacher

 I live yoga on and off the mat is immeasurable.

-I am also a registered nurse with 40+ years of nursing experience which includes working on a medical surgical floor in a hospital setting, home care visits, public health nursing and currently as a community health clinical nursing instructor for a Community College.
-I am also a Reikii II practitioner.
+I am also a registered nurse with 40+ years of nursing experience which includes working on a medical surgical floor in a hospital setting, home care visits, public health nursing and as a community health clinical nursing instructor for a Community College.
+I am Level 1 iRest Yoga Nidra Teacher and also a Reikii II practitioner.

 While practicing and teaching yoga, my intention is to be a guide to help others learn and use the tools and philosophy of yoga to live a healthy lifestyle to the fullest on and off the mat.
 My goal is to provide a kind and gentle nature that encourages each individual to tap into oneself and experience the joy and complete sense of freedom that lies within each of us.